Would you like an early discharge from probation?

 Filing the Motion

 The defendant should consult with a lawyer before filing any motion.
-Most Circuit Courts (including Oakland, Macomb, Wayne, and throughout Southeastern Michigan) and the various district courts in Michigan require formal pleadings (written motions) for these types of requests and a formal hearing in court.
+Most Circuit Courts (including Oakland, Macomb, Wayne, and throughout Southeastern Michigan) and the various district courts in Michigan require formal pleadings (written motions) for these requests and a formal hearing in court.
 At the time of the hearing, the prosecutor’s office will have the opportunity to oppose the Motion and present arguments in response.
 The judge will then decide whether or not the Motion to Terminate Probation should be granted.
 The defense attorneys with LEWIS & DICKSTEIN, P.L.L.C. routinely appear in courts throughout Michigan and have a track record of achieving exceptional results and extraordinary customer service.

-Unless the defendant has served a significant portion of their probation term, the filing of the motion may be premature.
-Additionally, it is important to demonstrate to the court how the probation has impacted the defendant.
-An experienced, aggressive criminal defense attorney will be able to advise you on whether a Motion for Early Termination of Probation is appropriate and timely.
+Unless the defendant has served a significant portion of their probation term, filing a Motion for Early Termination of Probation might be premature.
+Additionally, it is essential to demonstrate to the court how the probation has impacted the defendant.
+An experienced, aggressive criminal defense attorney can advise whether a Motion for Early Termination of Probation is appropriate and timely.

 Many individuals experience problems such as loss of employment positions or job advancements, inability to pass background checks successfully, restrictions on travel, loss of benefits, and otherwise, as a result of being on “active probation status.”
 These types of issues can also be taken into consideration at the time of the hearing.

 Consult with an experienced, effective criminal defense attorney today to determine whether or not you are eligible to have your probation terminated early.
-If you would like to have an attorney, who has extensive experience in filing and winning motions to terminate probation, promptly contact you, please call the criminal lawyers with LEWIS & DICKSTEIN, P.L.L.C. who are not afraid to win!
+If you would like to have an attorney with extensive experience in filing and winning motions to terminate probation promptly contact you, call the criminal lawyers with LEWIS & DICKSTEIN, P.L.L.C., who are not afraid to win!